International Foundation Programme - Business and Law

 Please note: this module will not be studied by students progressing onto BSc Accounting

 In this module, you will develop an awareness of how ethical action is increasingly important in today’s interconnected world.
-Decisions we take in one sector of society can rapidly influence another sector, crossing borders and having far-reaching effects on real lives.
+Decisions we take in one sector of a society can rapidly influence another sector, crossing borders and having far-reaching effects on real lives.
 Whether it is in the ethical choices you make in business, environmental policy, law and order, medicine, politics, the media or academic research, this is a key topic you need to understand for the twenty-first century.

-Drawing on core philosophical principles, the Ethical Practices in Action module guides you in examining how choices we make and the actions we take shape today’s world.
-Through understanding where ethics come from, why they are important and how they can help us make better choices, you will be better prepared to work in many areas of contemporary society, for instance in business, HR, healthcare, counselling, criminal justice, academia and politics.
+Drawing on core philosophical principles, the Ethical Practices in Action module guides you in examining how choices we make and actions we take shape today’s world.
+Through understanding where ethics come from, why they are important, and how they can help us make better choices, you will be better prepared to work in many areas of contemporary society, for instance in business, HR, healthcare, counselling, criminal justice, academia and politics.

 Managing projects that produce a final outcome/artefact are an everyday part of working and academic life.
 Learning the skills of how to organise your time, find resources and use your personal strengths is essential for your future career.
 This module is designed to support you to carry out a project in your subject-specific area and will equip you with the skills and knowledge you need to complete your project successfully.